vectordotdev/timber-ruby/README.md

 ## Overview

 Ruby logs are broken.
-They're noisy, unparseable, and in the context of concurrent production environments, unreadable and unusable.
-Current logging systems built for ops people didn't help us.
+They're noisy, unparseable, hard to use, and in the context of concurrent production environments, unreadable.
+Current logging systems built for ops engineers didn't help us.
 This is why we built Timber.
-It takes a different approach to logging by integrating directly with your app.
+It takes a different approach to Ruby logging by integrating directly with your app.
 Instead of prefixing your logs with tags, Timber captures context and metadata without changing your logs.
 This makes them easy to search, use, and _read_!
 Logs have more potential than anything to give you application insight, Timber unlocks this.